openhab/org.openhab.binding.zwave/doc/zipato/keypad_0_0.md

 ### Parameter 3: Feedback timeout

 Timeout beep
-To configure the timeout to wait for a WAKEUP\_NO\_MORE_INFORMATION before the error beep is automatically sound.
-The error beep are fixed 8 beeps shortly after each other.
+<p&gtTo configure the timeout to wait for a WAKEUP\_NO\_MORE_INFORMATION before the error beep is automatically sound.
+The error beep are fixed 8 beeps shortly after each other.</p&gt
 Values in the range -128 to 127 may be set.

 The manufacturer defined default value is ```0```.